jimkts/Greek-Word-Embeddings/README.md

 # Word2Vec
-Python implementation of word2vec with Gensim
+Python implementation of Word2Vec with Gensim

 # FastText
-Python implementation of word2vec with Gensim
+Python implementation of FastText with Gensim